Dr-G/Dr-G.github.io/index.md

 Dr. Helfrich has been an invited speaker at events such as South By Southwest Interactive (SXSW), the Texas Conference for Women, and Columbia University’s Distinguished Lectures in Computational Innovation.

-She lives in Austin, Texas, with her husband and two cats.
+She lives in Edinburgh, Scotland.